farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 doesn't instantiate it yet.

 .. note::
-    The class MUST call this class decorator at creation time
+    The class MUST call this class decorator at creation time.

 .. ipython:: python